mucommander/mucommander/readme.txt

 - Improved support for NRG images ; audio tracks can now be dumped as WAV files.
   Contributed by Xavier Martin.
 - Improved the toolbar's behavior when the window is too small for all buttons to be displayed (ticket #165).
-Contributed by Leo Welsch.
+Contributed by LeO.
+- File table's right-click menu now has visibility toggles for all columns instead of just the current one, and one for Auto-Size columns (ticket #226).
+- Leading and trailing toolbar separators are no longer displayed (ticket #166).
+- 'Permanent delete' no longer asks whether symlinks should be followed, they are now silenty deleted without being followed (easier and safer).

 Localization:
 -